Our team in April 2019, Kräftriket, Stockholm Resilience Centre (by Ashley Perl).

 Projects: PhiZa-Fish, AgentEx, COBA, FIBE Interests: Agent-based modelling, social simulation, social cognitive modelling, group dynamics, cooperation, complex systems

-Tilman’s research deals with the question to what extent the study of process philosophy can help us further analyze and understand social-ecological systems (SES).
+Tilman explores to what extent process and relational philosophy can help us further analyze and understand social-ecological systems (SES), particularly with respect to emergent phenomena and with respect to what we mean by "change" and "novelty".
 A further interest of Tilman lies in studying and developing approaches to disclosing and bridging the many different ontologies and epistemologies used in SES research in view of fostering transdisciplinary knowledge integration.

-Jamila Haider is a PhD candidate studying the relationship between persistent poverty and biocultural diversity.
+Jamila Haider studies the relationship between persistent poverty and biocultural diversity.
 Her PhD explores how development interventions can improve human well-being without eroding the cultural and agricultural biodiversity that makes a given place unique and is important for global resilience.

 Kirill uses a combination of agent-based modelling and qualitative methods (such as process tracing and document analysis) to study the coevolution of social-ecological systems and policy.
 In particular, his research looks at how interest groups influence policy change and adaptation.
 He explores this issue in his PhD through the case of 2013 EU Common Fisheries Policy reform.